singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 While we designed out chat server without worrying-too much- about scalability, in real life this would be a concern.
 We'd need to split our data across many servers, which would increase our concern about out-of-sync data.

-*Q4: How we dopreventdenial ofservice attacks?*
+*Q4: How we do prevent denial of service attacks?*

 Clients can push data to us-what if they try to DOS (denial of service) us?
 How do we prevent that?